BillJr99/Ursinus-CS173/_pages/Labs/Debugging/lab-debugging.md

 ## Trivia

-Did you know that the most copied StackOverflow code snippet (as of 2018) [contained a bug that was only recently fixed](https://www.zdnet.com/article/the-most-copied-stackoverflow-java-code-snippet-contains-a-bug/)?
+Did you know that the most copied StackOverflow code snippet (as of 2018) [contained a bug that was only fixed 9 years later](https://www.zdnet.com/article/the-most-copied-stackoverflow-java-code-snippet-contains-a-bug/)?